Demi-urge/menace_sandbox/CONTRIBUTING.md

 keeping scripts portable.
 The pre-commit hook `tools/check_dynamic_paths.py` enforces this rule by failing if a file contains these patterns without a corresponding `resolve_path` call.

+## Static path references

+Avoid hard coding string literals that end with `.py`.
+Such paths must be wrapped by `resolve_path` or `path_for_prompt` to remain portable across forks and clones.
+The `tools/check_static_paths.py` pre-commit hook scans for these violations.

+Before submitting a pull request, run `pre-commit run --all-files` to execute this and other checks locally.